rileythejones/DS-Unit-3-Sprint-2-SQL-and-Databases/module3-nosql-and-document-oriented-databases/README.md

+# Homework Comment

+- I thought it more difficult to type in commands for MongoDB.
+It seemed more tedious when going after small amounts of data with the raw dictionary notation.
+- I can see how it might be better for larger projects that are open ended.

-# NoSQL and Document-oriented databases
+ NoSQL and Document-oriented databases

 NoSQL, no worries?
 Not exactly, but it's still a powerful approach for some problems.